Quillor/firstVoteNC/README.md

 Search for: http://oldsite.com (http://firstvotenc.staging.wpengine.com)
 Replace with: http://localhost/your-wp-install
 ```
-  - This will take time.
+  - This will take time because there are many tables.
   - After it's done replacing, go to main site wp-admin and go to permalinks and click only the save button and check now the sites.